How the Bowel works

 When we need to go to the toilet, the brain tells the anal sphincter muscles, via the nerves, to relax.
 As the muscles relax, the anus opens and the rectum empties.
 In some neurological and spinal conditions the brain cannot tell whether the bowel is full of waste (faeces) or just wind.
 This can lead to accidental leakage.

 The anal canal is about 3 - 4cm long in women and sometimes slightly longer in men.
-The internal and external sphincters from 2 concentric rings run along the length of the anal canal.
+The internal and external sphincters form 2 concentric rings which run along the length of the anal canal.